shrusred/comitmernstackapplab/README.md

 # comitmernstackapplab
-this is a sample mern stack app
+this is a sample mern stack app with a front end, back end, login, signup and authentication